yongjin-shin/rl_torch/MADDPG/README.md

-The results is nearly similar with that of [2]code.
-Under the cooperative setting(simple_spread), my code does better, on the other hand, the competitive setting(simple_tag), [2]code's result is slightly better.
+The results is nearly similar or better than that of [2]code.

 ### Environments